-- a. the name, address, and telephone number of the applicant, - b. the name, address, and telephone number of any land surveyors, engineers, or other professionals responsible for the Site Development Plan design - c. the name, address, and phone number of the primary contact individual for the application (it shall be indicated if the primary contact person is the applicant or contracted design professional), - d. the legal description of the subject property and common address of the site, and - e. the proposed name of the development (if applicable). - 5.
-Vicinity Map a.
-The vicinity map shall also show all property which is contiguous to the subject property that is owned and/or otherwise controlled by the owner or developer of the subject property.
+- a.
+The name, address, and telephone number of the applicant, - b.
+The name, address, and telephone number of any land surveyors, engineers, or other professionals responsible for the Site Development Plan design - The name, address, and phone number of the primary contact individual for the application (it shall be indicated if the primary contact person is the applicant or contracted design professional), - The legal description of the subject property and common address of the site, and - e.
+The proposed name of the development (if applicable).

+5. Vicinity Map